subquery/subql/docs/create/graphql.md

 ```

 ### Many-to-Many relationships
-A many-to-Many relationship can be achieved by implementing a mapping entity to connect the other two entities.
+A many-to-many relationship can be achieved by implementing a mapping entity to connect the other two entities.

-Example: Each person is a part of multiple groups and groups have multiple different people
+Example: Each person is a part of multiple groups (PersonGroup) and groups have multiple different people (PersonGroup)

 ```graphql
 type Person @entity {